 Galactic research includes the study of stellar populations as a function of location in the Milky Way galaxy and nearby galaxies such as the Andromeda galaxy.
 NMSU faculty and students also study of the interstellar medium in star forming regions.
-In the local solar neighborhood, great strides are being made using cosmic rays detected with Voyager I and II to study of the interface between the sun’s solar wind and the ambient interstellar medium.
 The active “cores” of galaxies are studied in order to understand the voracious black holes in their centers (and help us learn why the 3 million solar mass black hole in our own Milky Way galaxy is quiescent).

 Students are actively encouraged to be involved in research programs and frequently assume the primary role, leading to journal publications with students as the lead author.
 Postdoctoral researchers are actively encouraged to be principal investigators on research grants and initiatives.